trypsynth/codestats/README.md

 ### Arguments

-- `PATH` The path to analyze (directory is recursive).
+- `PATH` The path to analyze.
 Defaults to the current directory.

 ### Options